tanzislam/cryptopals/README.md

  - [Hunspell](https://hunspell.github.io/).
 I used the "master" branch at commit 4a90abe87.
-   - On Windows 7 / MinGW-w64 I had to first install `libtool` (by running `pacman -S libtool` in an admin-mode MSYS2 window), and then I could run `autoreconf -vfi && ./configure && mingw32-make` in a MinGW-w64 Win64 Shell.
+   - On Windows 7 / MinGW-w64 I had to first install `mingw-w64-x86_64-libtool`
+     (by running `pacman -S mingw-w64-x86_64-libtool` in an admin-mode MSYS2 window), and then I could run
+     `autoreconf -vfi && ./configure && mingw32-make` in a MinGW 64-bit Shell.
    - On macOS Sierra / Homebrew I had to first obtain the GNU Autotools
      packages: `automake`, `libtool`, and `gettext`.
 I also had to export the `LDFLAGS` and `CPPFLAGS` environment variables to what `brew` specified